creativeprojects/resticprofile/README.md

 ## Installation from source

-You can download the source code and recompile it, it's actually very easy! all you need to have on your machine is:
+You can download the source code and compile it, it's actually very easy! all you need to have on your machine is:
 - `git`
 - [go compiler](https://golang.org/dl/)
 - `GNU Make` which is installed by default on many unix boxes.
 On debian based distributions (Ubuntu included) the package is called `build-essential`.